-The mission of the Indiana University Southeast School of Education is to prepare and nurture high quality, caring professionals who are leaders in the continuous improvement of schools within a diverse society.
+The mission of Indiana University Southeast School of Education is to develop high quality, caring professionals who are leaders in the continuous transformation of schools within a diverse society.
 In recognition of the demographic shifts underway in our world, our region and our communities, the School of Education is committed to reflecting and incorporating diversity to adapt to our changing learning environment.
 Therefore, to prepare education professionals to meet diverse student needs we use the word "all" in our candidate outcomes.
 The outcomes listed below reflect the mission of the School of Education.